 In August 2023, Jackson College partnered with Parsons Environment & Infrastructure Group Inc. out of Grand Rapids to conduct an exhaustive campus wide Facilities Condition Assessment.
-The assessment will include a review of all campus buildings, as well as the campus site (parking, sidewalks, etc.).
-A draft report is expected by November 1, 2023.
-The report will be used to determine existing deferred maintenance liabilities and will inform short- and long-term capital investment and maintenance budgeting and planning.
+The report, which was received in January 2024 included an assessment of all campus buildings, as well as the campus site (parking, sidewalks, etc.).
+The report identified deficiencies in each building in one of three broad categories, Operations/Maintenance, Code Compliance and Capital Renewal.
+The lists are being used to determine existing deferred maintenance liabilities and will inform short- and long-term capital investment and maintenance budgeting and planning which is in process now.

-Jackson College will be managing this process through a new role being implemented in January 2024.
-The position, Coordinator of Deferred, Corrective and Preventative Maintenance will focus over the next twelve months on designing and implementing a deferred, corrective and preventative program at the College.
+Jackson College will be managing this process through a new position that was implemented in March 2024.
+The position, Coordinator of Deferred, Corrective and Preventative Maintenance will focus over the next twenty-four months on designing and implementing a deferred, corrective and preventative program at the College.